FIVE STAR BOTSWANA SAFARI - 8 Nights

-Take an extraordinary journey across Botswana’s unique and hidden treasures.
-From the breath-taking splendor of the Okavango Delta - seen by air, water and land- to the heart of the world’s true wildlife Eden in the Moremi Game Reserve, to the great winding river of Chobe, this is a trip that will stay in your heart for a lifetime.
-Hands-on interaction with semi-wild elephants, thrilling game-drives, peaceful mokoro rides and luxurious spa pampering are just some of the treats in store.
+From the breath-taking splendor of the Okavango Delta - seen by air, water and land - to the heart of the Moremi Game Reserve, and the great winding river of Chobe, this is a luxury Botswana itinerary that will stay in your heart for a lifetime.
+Hands-on interaction with semi-wild elephants, thrilling game-drives, peaceful mokoro rides, boat excursions and luxurious spa pampering are just some of the treats in store.

 Day 3 to 5 - The Magic of the Moremi

 For your final morning at Baines’ Camp, perhaps opt for a boat trip (mokoro or motorized boat) to enjoy the spectacular views from the water or a game drive to soak up a little more of the stunning terrain in this area.
 If you feel like a lie-in, let someone bring you breakfast in your room while you simply enjoy the view of the surrounding water from your bed.